dhruvbiswas/sprung-core/README.md

-Sprung-Core
+DI-Core
 ======

-Sprung-Core is an experimental Spring like Dependency Injection framework that is a work-in-progress.
+DI-Core is an experimental Spring like Dependency Injection framework that is a work-in-progress.

 - For now the framework supports the following annotations
   - ComponentScan